Hypertrophic Cardiomyopathy (Heart Disease Due to Thickening of the Heart Muscle) in cats

 -

 Can diet and lifestyle influence the risk of HCM?
-There is evidence that a balanced diet and a stress-free lifestyle can positively influence heart health.
-Regular veterinary examinations are also important to monitor the course of the disease.
+There is evidence that a balanced diet and a low-stress lifestyle can have a positive effect on heart health.
+Regular veterinary check-ups are also important to monitor disease progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms..

 -